There are lots of good web resources about British Quakers.

 Site listing lots of events and news for Quakers in London.
 Also meeting finder.

-This is an interesting open event run every Monday except Bank Holidays, at Friends House.
+This is an interesting open event run every Monday except Bank Holidays, at Friends House from 6.30pm.
 It provides an informal chance for people to hear and discuss Quaker experience, ask questions and experience meeting for worship.
 Highly recommended.

 The ‘sessions’ cycle so if you miss one there is another chance to catch it.
 Each topic is introduced by three different speakers to give a sense of the variety of Quaker views and background. http://www.quakerquest.org/

 Individual meetings like ours sometimes run this locally (with real local people).